YIMBYdata/neighborhood/README.md

 # neighborhood
 Script for turning an SF street address to and SF neighborhood.
 Primarily intended for use in YIMBY Action Zapier.

-To regenerate the data, download the Street Data Extract" data set (https://sfelections.org/tools/election_data/dataset.php?ATAB=d1970-01-01) and
+To regenerate the data, download the ["Street Data Extract" data set] (https://sfelections.org/tools/election_data/dataset.php?ATAB=d1970-01-01) and
 run: